woleet/woleet.id-server/tests/java/docs/SignatureApi.md

 <a name="getSignature"></a>
 # **getSignature**
-> SignatureResult getSignature(hashToSign, messageToSign, userId, customUserId, pubKey)
+> SignatureResult getSignature(hashToSign, messageToSign, userId, customUserId, pubKey, path)

 Sign a message or a SHA256 hash using a key.

-Use this endpoint to sign a message or a SHA256 hash using one of the keys managed by the server. &lt;br&gt;Provide the message to sign in the &#x60;messageToSign&#x60; parameter, or the SHA256 hash to sign in the &#x60;hashToSign&#x60; parameter. &lt;br&gt;When authenticated using an API token, the key to use can be specified using the &#x60;pubKey&#x60;, &#x60;userId&#x60; and/or &#x60;customUserId&#x60; parameters: &lt;br&gt;- set the &#x60;pubKey&#x60; parameter only: the referred key is used &lt;br&gt;- set the &#x60;userId&#x60; (or the &#x60;customUserId&#x60;) parameter only: the default key of the referred user is used (if any). &lt;br&gt;- set none of the 3 parameters: the default key of the server is used (if any). &lt;br&gt;When authenticated using an OAuth token, the key to use must be one of the authenticated user&#39;s keys and can be specified using the &#x60;pubKey&#x60; parameter.
+Use this endpoint to sign a message or a SHA256 hash using one of the keys managed by the server.&lt;br&gt; Provide the message to sign in the &#x60;messageToSign&#x60; parameter, or the SHA256 hash to sign in the &#x60;hashToSign&#x60; parameter.&lt;br&gt; When authenticated using an API token, the key to use can be specified using the &#x60;pubKey&#x60;, &#x60;userId&#x60; and/or &#x60;customUserId&#x60; parameters:&lt;br&gt; - set the &#x60;pubKey&#x60; parameter only: the referred key is used&lt;br&gt; - set the &#x60;userId&#x60; (or the &#x60;customUserId&#x60;) parameter only: the default key of the referred user is used (if any).&lt;br&gt; - set none of the 3 parameters: the default key of the server is used (if any).&lt;br&gt; When authenticated using an OAuth token, the key to use must be one of the authenticated user&#39;s keys and can be specified using the &#x60;pubKey&#x60; parameter.
 If not specified, the authenticated user&#39;s default key is used (if any).

 ### Example
 ```java